 The mixed response by private medical insurers on refunds and premium cuts looks set to change.

-The Financial Conduct Authority (FCA) announced on 1 May that it would introduce new coronavirus-related guidelines on 13 May on how insurers should help policyholders.
+The Financial Conduct Authority (FCA) brought in new coronavirus-related guidelines on 18 May on how insurers should help policyholders.

-So far, differing stances by insurers have caused confusion and dismay among policyholders.
+Before then, differing stances by insurers had caused confusion and dismay among policyholders.

-Bupa, AXA-PPP and WPA have said customers might see price adjustments, some in a year or more, but others have remained tight-lipped.
+Bupa, AXA-PPP and WPA have said customers might see price adjustments, some in a year or more, but others were tight-lipped.

-Other were are offering reduced premiums for reduced cover or payment holidays while maintaining cover, but they haven’t wished to publicise this and they have only offered assistance where a customer gets in touch.
+Some were offering reduced premiums for reduced cover or payment holidays while maintaining cover, but they haven’t wished to publicise this and they have only offered assistance where a customer gets in touch.

-The FCA’s proposed guidelines should make it much clearer about what help or refund your insurer must offer.
+The FCA’s new guidelines should make it much clearer about what help or refund your insurer must offer.

 Providers are expected to contact policyholders who have failed to pay in order to work out how essential cover can be maintained.

-Until the FCA’s proposals are brought in, we’ve detailed the position declared so far of the different insurers in the table below.
+Before the FCA’s proposals were brought in, we detailed the position declared by the different insurers in the table below.